Quantelect/quantelect-landing-page/README.md

 # Quantelect Landing Page

 Welcome to the official repository for Quantelect's landing page.
 Quantelect is an early-stage AI startup exploring the possibilities of AI technology.
-This repository contains the source code for our landing page, including HTML, CSS, JavaScript, and PHP for form submission handling.
+This repository contains the source code for our landing page, including HTML, CSS, JavaScript, and Netlify Functions for form submission handling.

 ## Table of Contents
 - [Overview](#overview)